Marc Bamuthi Joseph

-Marc Bamuthi Joseph (born 1975) is a spoken-word poet, dancer, playwright, and actor who frequently directs stand-alone hip-hop theater plays.
+Marc Bamuthi Joseph (born 1975) is an American spoken-word poet, dancer, playwright, and actor who frequently directs stand-alone hip-hop theater plays.

 Early life

 Joseph was born to Haitian immigrant parents and grew up in Laurelton, Queens, New York City.
 When Joseph was 10 years old, he made his Broadway debut as Savion Glover's tap dancing understudy in the musical, The Tap Dance Kid.
 By age 12, he had appeared on television and toured nationally with the production.

 Joseph attended Morehouse College in Atlanta, GA., where he was involved in the spoken word movement with classmate, Saul Williams.
 After graduating from Morehouse College in 1997, he was hired by The Branson School to teach English and dance.

 Career

 In 1998, Joseph worked with the Senegalese National Ballet.

 In 1999, he became National Poetry Slam champion in 1999 as part of the San Francisco team.
 He went on to work with Katherine Dunham, Joe Hahn, Mos Def, and Bonnie Raitt.

 In 1999 he became the Arts in Education Director and the eventual Artistic Director of Youth Speaks, and helped to name and found the Brave New Voices Festival and Network.

 In 2003, he debuted his “choreo-poem”, Word Becomes Flesh, about love, fatherhood, and legacy.

 His work was featured in episodes of Russell Simmons' Def Poetry on HBO in 2004 and 2005.

 In 2006, he presented Scourge, a hip-hop/spoken word/dance performance reflecting upon his native Haiti's history and future.
 This was done in collaboration with choreographers Rennie Harris and Adia Whitaker and it was directed by Kamilah Forbes.

 In the fall of 2007 he appeared on the cover of Smithsonian Magazine.
 Two of his works have been featured at the Humana Festival of New American Plays, Chicago, Sudan in 2011, and the break/s in 2008.

 In pursuit of affirmations of black life in the public realm, he co-founded the Life is Living Festival for Youth Speaks, and created the installation “Black Joy in the Hour of Chaos” for Creative Time.